 Generally, the TCP variant is incredibly tough, capable of bypassing different kinds of firewalls.
 It’s also very reliable and stable, without you having to worry about losing your VPN connection at any moment.
-Then, we have the UDP variant, which brings fast Web browsing speeds, but this one is not as reliable as its counterpart.
+Then, we have the UDP variant, which brings fast Internet browsing speeds, but this one is not as reliable as its counterpart.

 To switch between these two protocols, you can use the “expressvpn protocol tcp” or “expressvpn protocol udp” commands.
 By entering any of these commands, ExpressVPN will automatically switch to the chosen protocol.
 And if you’d like to allow ExpressVPN to pick the optimal protocol based on your location, you can go with “expressvpn protocol auto.”

-Initialize ExpressVPN on Start-up
+Initialize ExpressVPN on Start-Up